-In BRIGHTON, moving demand rises and falls across the week and month; weekends and month-end cycles, plus seasonal student surges, squeeze parking access and reduce route predictability, creating tighter loading windows and greater delay risk.
+In Brighton, moving demand rises and falls across the week and month.
+Weekends, month-end cycles and seasonal student surges all squeeze parking access and reduce route predictability, which creates tighter loading windows and greater delay risk.
+One place this pattern becomes visible is man and van services in Hove.

 When bookings cluster, early jobs overrun and later start times drift.
-Reduced slot availability forces tighter loading windows, so any delay at stairs, lifts or long carries pushes the whole schedule.
-Flexibility reduces risk by widening viable start windows, making re-routing and access adjustments easier when streets are narrow, bays are occupied, or building rules limit lift use.
+Reduced slot availability forces tighter loading windows, so any delay at stairs, lifts or longer carries can push the whole schedule back.
+Flexibility reduces risk by widening viable start windows and making rerouting or access adjustments easier when streets are tight or bays are occupied.

 | Period | Operational effect |